layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 44.606n tea. *Camellia sinensis* is the species from which commercially produced tea is derived.
 It is native to Southeast Asia.
 Tea and coffee, as well as chocolate, were introduced to Europe as exotic beverages in the seventeenth century.

-[plant] 44.625n senna.
-The genus *Senna* contains various plants native to the Old and New World tropics that have laxative effects.

 45.629 Lion.
-Refers to Leo, the fifth sign of the Zodiac; it enters the sun in mid-July and exits in mid-August.
+Refers to Leo, the fifth sign of the Zodiac; the sun enters it in mid-July and exits it in mid-August.

 46.642 zumbadores.
-Buzzer (Spanish).
+Means buzzer in Spanish.
 As Grainger explains in his note, he is referring to the Andean condor (*Vultur gryphus*).

+---